Charlie9009/CI_PP4_BLOG/README.md

 <hr>

-9. As a Site Admin I can create, read, update and delete posts so that I can manage my content.
+9. As a Site Admin I can create, read, update and delete posts, comments and questions so that I can manage my content.
+**Requires superuser**

 |             Feature           |        Action        |                 Expected result                    |   Actual result     |
 |            :----------:       |    :------------:    |               :-----------------:                  | :---------------:   |